dataloop1/western-sahara-conflict-analysis/README.md

 Algeria does not take part in this conflict directly by fighting Morocco.
 Instead, it supports the POLISARIO regime through diplomatic backing (for example, severing diplomatic relations with Morocco led to the closure of a gas pipeline — a coincidence that could be read as an attempt at pressure by Algeria.
 However, this coincided specifically with the break in diplomatic relations, and the main pipeline to Europe runs through Moroccan territory), as well as military and economic support — Algeria is the core base of the whole POLISARIO movement, hosting its main bases, the movement's headquarters, and refugee camps for people who fled the Western Sahara region.
 This is confirmed by an SQL query: for events involving Algeria, Actor1=12, Actor2=20.

 On event types — there's no clear pattern showing that every external date drove a media spike: such matches don't always occur.
-The clearest example visible on the chart itself is the moment POLISARIO decided to break the ceasefire and launch full-scale hostilities (Guerguerat) — the largest spike on the chart, since that was when activity was at its most intense.
+The clearest example visible on the chart itself is the moment POLISARIO decided to break the ceasefire and launch full-scale hostilities (Guerguerat) — the largest spike(the count of monthly events jumped from single digits to 94–160) on the chart, since that was when activity was at its most intense.
 Media activity declined afterward.

 ---